 Gettysburg College owns and leases many buildings which are used for housing, education, administration and operation support.
 The college has provided fire extinguishers throughout the campus facilities to protect the community and to reduce property damage.
 It also complies with state and federal code requirements as well.
 NFPA 10 Standards require each extinguisher to be visually inspected monthly and annual service check done.
 Public Safety Services of Gettysburg College has been assigned the responsibility of conducting the monthly visual and the annual service checks.

-The Life Safety Coordinator manages the program outlined in this order.
+The Life and Fire Safety Manager manages the program outlined in this order.
 The inspection includes verification of the size and type of extinguisher is in the correct location, it is mounted on the wall or in a cabinet, the safety pin in position and secured by a wire tie and the extinguisher is full of extinguishing agent.
 Any extinguisher that is missing, empty or damaged needs to be replaced immediately

 Every year all fire extinguishers need to be checked for hydro testing.
 Hydro testing is done because a fire extinguisher is a pressure cylinder and any weak points could prove the extinguisher useless.
 Every extinguisher has a hydro test date and needs to be returned every five to 6 years depending on the type of extinguisher.
 Water and Carbon Dioxide Extinguishers are checked every five years and dry chemical extinguisher checked every six years.
 The officer will remove from service any extinguisher that has an expired date on it or is damaged to the point that it may not pass a hydro test.

 Any extinguisher discharged or missing during the monthly inspection will be replaced and reported as mentioned above.
 When an officer completes their annual service check, the monthly sheet will have that building highlighted by the officer.
 Annual testing can be completed any time during the year.
-The preferred time is from December to June.

 The college has many residential apartments where kitchens are provided with fire extinguishers as well.
 These fire extinguishers will be inspected monthly.